How to choose a map projection of the sky

 Note: truthfully, and celestial.

-For what follows I will assume a survey of up to 20,000 sq. degrees with predominant East-West extension.
+For what follows I will assume a survey of up to 20,000 sq. degrees with predominant East-West extension at moderate latitudes.
 This will do just fine for DES and LSST.

 When you look at [widely used projections](http://egsc.usgs.gov/isb//pubs/MapProjections/projections.html), they (can) have four main characteristics (in brackets: the feature they preserve when you move around the map):